Strata repair and maintenance documentation

 Standard Bylaws (which can be amended): 2, 5, 6, 7, 8

-Find it fast: a site map listing all the strata housing pages and subpages.
+Find it fast: a site map listing all the strata housing pages.

 The information on this website about strata housing is provided for the user’s convenience as a basic starting point; it is not a substitute for getting legal advice.
 Learn more about the site’s purpose and limits.
-The content on this website is periodically reviewed and updated by the Province of British Columbia as per the date noted on each page: January 7, 2021.
+The content on this website is periodically reviewed and updated by the Province of British Columbia as per the date noted at the top of each page.